pombredanne/centidb/docs/perf.rst

 **Variant Explanations**

-    *blind*
-        Inserts proceed without first checking for an existing record with the same key, which is safe if keys are never reused.
-Checking for a previous record is required to ensure indices remain consistent.

-    *noblind*
-        Inserts check for an existing record, i.e. the default mode.

     *indices*
         2 indices are maintained during insert: one of the lowercase version of the word, and one on the uppercase version.
+Insertion requires use of the :py:meth:`replace <acid.engines.Engine.replace>`, which may degrade
+        to a get()/put() pair with some engines.

     *noindices*
         No index is maintained during insert.
 The resulting collection can only be searched by key.
+Insertion uses a plain :py:meth:`put
+        <acid.engines.Engine.put`, and does not need to observe any previously
+        stored value.

 **Mode Explanations**